 COMMON REASONS FOR REVISION

 This cosmetic surgery is an option to replace or remove an implant that is not functioning properly or is no longer desired.
 Breast revision surgery may also be performed to change implant size or go from saline to silicone (or vice versa).
-Over the passage of time, if you become unhappy with the appearance of your breasts, you may choose to undergo a revision or implant exchange to restore a healthier appearance.
+Some patients may also need a revision of a previous lift, as their breast tissues have changed over time.

-This condition occurs when the implants look uneven.
-This may be due to an incorrect size implant or sagging on one side, or an implant that has moved to an unnatural position.
+This condition occurs when the breasts look uneven.
+This may be due differences that were initially present and have become more noticeable with age, or an implant that has moved to an unnatural position.
 An in-depth evaluation will need to take place to determine the cause of the asymmetry and then a revision surgery would be performed to resolve the issue.
-Finally, a new set of breast implants would be placed to achieve a balanced look.
+Finally, a new set of breast implants may be placed to achieve a balanced look.

 This is a problem that can happen if one or both implants "bottom out" or drop too low.
-Sometimes, this is a placement issue from the original breast augmentation.
+Sometimes, this is a placement issue from the original breast augmentation, but my also be due to heavy implants which have stretched tissue over time.
 To correct this, a different placement technique may be considered.
-For some patients, tissue grafting may be needed to reinforce the surgically created pocket to fit the new implant.
+For some patients, use of a mesh or their own tissue may be needed to reinforce the surgically created pocket to secure the new implant.

 This is scar tissue, occurring when the soft tissue that surrounds the implant becomes thick and hard.
-While most augmentations do create some internal scarring, most of the time this scarring is thin and soft.
-In some circumstances, the scar tissue becomes very hard and can alter the implant position, which may change the breast shape and result in an undesirable appearance.
-Partial or total capsulectomy surgery to remove this scarring may be necessary.
+While all augmentations do create some internal scarring, most of the time this scarring is thin and soft.
+In some patients, the scar tissue becomes very hard and can alter the implant position and breast shape, which may cause discomfort and an undesirable appearance.
+To fix this issue, removing this scar tissue with a partial or total capsulectomy surgery to may be necessary.
+This can be accompanied by replacing the breast implants or removing them entirely.

 Implant rippling occurs when you see visible wrinkles and ripples under the skin.
 This deformity typically forms near the edge of the implant.
 Rippling is generally found in women who are very thin with saline implants.
 Many times, this issue can be corrected by simply switching to a silicone breast implant.

 While this represents a small percentage of cases, breast implant rupture can occur.
 When a saline implant ruptures, the implant will usually deflate quickly.
 Because of this, visible flattening will be noticeable.
-Meanwhile, if a silicone implant ruptures, it is only detected via an MRI.
+Meanwhile, if a silicone implant ruptures, it is harder to detect and may require an ultrasound or MRI.
 Either way, when a rupture occurs, a replacement surgery or removal surgery will be necessary.

 Symmastia occurs when breast implants are placed too closely together.
-Most often, this is because the breast implant chosen was the incorrect width, shape, or size.
+This may be because the breast implant chosen was the incorrect width, shape, or size.
+It also may be due to implants placed too close together at the initial surgery.
 Breast revision surgery will repair this visible deformity by using an implant that works with your frame and may also require tissue or mesh reinforcement.

 WHAT TO EXPECT WITH BREAST REVISION SURGERY?

-Following your procedure and a brief observation period, you should be able to go home to begin your recovery.
-The recovery period varies, depending on what is involved in your surgery.
-A revision that needs any type of reconstruction or grafting will have a longer recovery, which could last up to 6 – 8 weeks.
-You should slowly start to see your results as the bruising and swelling begins to disappear.
-Dr. Couvillion will discuss what you can expect while you recover.
-You should also schedule your follow-up visits as often as directed so that Dr. Couvillion can monitor your healing and results.
+Following your procedure and a brief anesthesia observation period, you should be able to go home to begin your recovery.
+The overall recovery period varies depending on what is involved in your surgery.
+A revision that needs any type of reconstruction or grafting will have a longer recovery.
+Dr. Couvillion and his staff will discuss what you can expect while you recover.
+In general, breast surgery recoveries are very well tolerated and most patients are able to return to work after about a week.

 BREAST REVISION FAQS